-Ultimately, information on the risk of unintentional allergen presence due to cross-contamination informs decision on precautionary allergen statements throughout the supply chain and labelling on the final product.
-Precautionary allergen labelling (PAL) is used as a risk management measure to warn against the inadvertent consumption of unintentionally present allergens, which are not ingredients, by sensitive consumers and enable a variety of safe and nutritious food choices for the allergic consumer.
-Precautionary allergen labelling should only be used if the risk of allergen cross-contamination is real and cannot be removed, in order to prevent unnecessarily restricting the availability of food to sensitive individuals.
+Ultimately, information on the risk of unintentional allergen presence due to crosscontamination informs decisions on precautionary allergen statements throughout the supply chain and labelling on the final product.
+Precautionary allergen labelling (PAL) is used as a risk management measure to warn against the inadvertent consumption of unintentionally present allergens, which are not ingredients, by sensitive consumers while ensuring the availability of a variety of safe and nutritious food choices for the allergic consumer.
+Precautionary allergen labelling should be used only if the risk of allergen cross-contamination is real and cannot be removed, in order to prevent unnecessarily restricting the availability of food to sensitive individuals.
 The proportion of soya allergic consumers who would not consume food products labelled for soya is not known.
 The evidence regarding which consumers are most likely to adhere to PAL statements is mixed.
-While some studies report those with more severe allergies or those with a child with allergies are more likely to be cautious regarding products with PAL (Cornelisse-Vermaat et al. 2007; Ben-Shoshan et al. 2012; Cochrane et al. 2013; DunnGalvin et al. 2019), other studies report no significant differences in adherence to PAL based on consumer characteristics (Noimark et al. 2009; Barnett et al. 2011; Zurzolo et al. 2013).
+While some studies report those with more severe allergies or those with a child with allergies are more likely to be cautious regarding products with PAL (Cornelisse-Vermaat et al. 2007: Ben-Shoshan et al. 2012: Cochrane et al. 2013: DunnGalvin et al. 2019), other studies report no significant differences in adherence to PAL based on consumer characteristics (Noimark et al. 2009; Barnett et al. 2011; Zurzolo et al. 2013).